nonamethanks/infra/README.md

 TODO:
+* set chezmoi as a subrepo of this repo https://stackoverflow.com/questions/5828324/update-git-submodule-to-latest-commit-on-origin
+* fix it so that chezmoi already comes with all the necessary params.
+Maybe ansible inputs?
+* fix mise task
+* git clone this repo -> install mise -> install tools (like ansible) -> should have everything to run the rest of the tasks

 * fix all permissions and keep them consistent with git settings/vscode/precommit hooks
 * set the fucking vscode settings to view staged files as tree mode
 * how to share ubloc settings/userscripts/extensions for browsers?